Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.rst

 `Video Tutorial <>`_

-1. Load the order struct into memory(will save gas cost for subsequent reads), `wallet-template/src/contracts/Exchange.sol#L98 <https://github.com/Blockchain-Learning-Group/exchange-eod3/blob/27b87d56d8d1ed6822728afe9b6d1eb157639135/src/contracts/Exchange.sol#L98>`_
+1. Load the order struct into memory(will save gas cost for subsequent reads), line 53
 -----------------------------------------------

 ::